aquasecurity/aws-security-hub-plugin/README.md

 3. Ensure that your AWS region is set to where you want to deploy the script.
 4. Click “Next”.
 5. Set or modify any of the parameters below:
-    - DockerImage = the path to the log-forwarder image
+    - DockerImage = the path to the log-collector image on ECR
     - ContainerCpu = CPU "size"; 1024 = 1 full CPU
     - ContainerMemory = Memory size in megabytes
     - VPC = ID of the VPC where the script will be deployed